TaiFong/the-rust-programming-language/README.md

-# 📖 Rust Book Notes Template
+# 📖 Rust Book Notes

 This repository contains a **complete template for tracking your learning from [The Rust Programming Language Book](https://doc.rust-lang.org/book/)**.